-The Company compensates its independent directors through the use of annual retainers.
-The Company provides each independent director an annual cash retainer of \$100,000 and an annual restricted stock award retainer with a grant date value of \$150,000.
-In addition to the annual cash and restricted stock retainers for service as a director described above, each independent director also receives additional annual retainers based on his or her role(s) as a committee chairperson, a committee member or Lead Independent Director.
+The Company will continue to compensate its independent directors through the use of annual retainers.
+Effective as of May 8, 2018, the Company will provide each independent director an annual cash retainer of \$110,000 and an annual restricted stock award with a grant date value of \$175,000.
+These are increases of \$10,000 and \$25,000 respectively.
+These were the only changes made to independent director compensation.
+In addition to the annual cash and restricted stock retainers for service as a director described above, each independent director will continue to receive additional annual retainers based on his or her role(s) as a committee chairperson, a committee member or Lead Independent Director.
 The chairperson of the Audit Committee and the chairperson of the Compensation Committee each are paid an annual retainer of \$35,000.
 The chairperson of the Governance and Nominating Committee is paid an annual retainer of \$25,000.
 Each member of the Audit Committee and Compensation Committee is paid a \$15,000 annual retainer.
 Each member of the Governance and Nominating Committee is paid a \$10,000 annual retainer.
-The annual retainer for the Independent Lead Director is \$50,000.
+The annual retainer for the Lead Independent Director is \$50,000.
 These committee chairperson, committee member and Lead Independent Director retainers are paid 50% in cash and 50% in restricted stock.